Insist on supremacy of rule of law, Oyo Speaker tells NBA – The Sun Nigeria

 Oluseye Ojo, Ibadan

-The Speaker of the Oyo State House of Assembly, Adebo Ogundoyin, has charged Nigerian Bar Association (NBA) and the judiciary to ensure the sanctity of rule of law over any self-serving interest in Nigeria.
+Oyo State House of Assembly Speaker, Adebo Ogundoyin, has called on Nigerian Bar Association (NBA) and the judiciary to ensure the sanctity of rule of law over any self-serving interest in Nigeria.

-He said this barely 24 hours after Governor Rotimi Akeredolu of Ondo State, condemned the manner by which Omoyele Sowore was arrested last Friday by the State Security Services (SSS).
+He said this, yesterday, barely 24 hours after Governor Rotimi Akeredolu of Ondo State, condemned the manner by which Omoyele Sowore was arrested last Friday by State Security Services (SSS).

 “Will people go and desecrate our courtrooms and we keep quiet?
 The bar must condemn it.
 There is no explanation anybody can give you.
 Somebody calls it drama.
 Drama!
 How?
 What we saw was not drama, you must stand up to condemn the SSS for what they did in Abuja.